 Let’s start by exploring the difference between essential and non-essential clauses.

 An essential clause contains words that modify the main thought of a sentence in a way that’s important to the main thought.
 Without the essential clause, the main thought would be unclear or incomplete.
-Therefore, an essential clause is never set off with a comma or commas.
+An essential clause is never set off with a comma or commas.
 Essential clauses usually begin with a subordinating conjunction (see below).
+Examples:

 A subordinating conjunction is a connecting word or phrase that joins a subordinate clause to a main clause.
 The subordinate clause is used to redefine or modify the main point of the sentence.
 Subordinate clauses may come first in a sentence, but they’re still subordinate.
 Why?
 Without the main point, they can’t stand alone.